 Chicago acting credits include: Two Days in Court: The Devil and Daniel Webster and Trial by Jury, The Seven-Per-Cent Solution, Alice’s Adventures Under Ground, The Thin Man and PSmith, Journalist (City Lit Theater); Indecent (u/s Otto and Lemml, Victory Gardens Theater); An Enemy of the People, The Secret of the Old Queen (Stage Left Theatre); Laughter on the 23rd Floor (Open Eye Productions - Jeff Citation for Best Ensemble); Phantom (Clock Tower Theatre); Babes in Toyland (Theater at the Center); Autobahn (Awkward Pause Theatre); Nightmares & Nightcaps: The Stories of John Collier (Black Button Eyes Productions); Pericles (Blunt Objects Theatre); Catch Me If You Can (James Downing Theatre); a concert version of Fade Out - Fade In (Porchlight Music Theatre); and a concert version of My Fair Lady (About Face Theatre).
 Regional acting credits include: Moot (Milwaukee Repertory Theater) and Into the Woods (Blackfriars Theatre).

 Lee’s on-camera work includes the independent short film The Psycho of Happiness and the webisodes Dudes and The Up To No Goods.
 Additionally, Lee has worked as an assistant director at the Milwaukee Repertory Theater, the National Jewish Theater (Skokie, IL), and the Hangar Theatre (Ithaca, NY).

-Lee studied acting in Chicago at Act One Studios and The Actor’s Center and now works individually with Mary Ann Thebus.
+Lee studied acting in Chicago at Act One Studios and The Actor’s Center and individually with Mary Ann Thebus.
 He studied on-camera techniques at The Green Room Studio and Vagabond School of the Arts and improvisation at iO Theater.
 Lee has had voice training at the Eastman School of Music and privately in Chicago.
-He currently meets with Beckie Menzie for vocal coaching.
+He worked privately with Beckie Menzie for vocal coaching.